haileytapia/portfolio/splunk/mission control/mission-control.md

 # Mission Control
 {: .no_toc }

-I created the following manual content for Mission Control, a cloud-based security operations application.
+I created the following content for Mission Control, a cloud-based security operations application.
 {: .fs-6 : .fw-300 }

 - TOC